 OT may go too far with its look-ahead ability, but in most cases look-ahead capability is a welcome result.

-The problematic predictions I can think of seem to involve two different processes, instead of the same one as in Nanti: e.g., does any language add or subtract syllables to move stress onto a more-prominent vowel??
+The problematic predictions usually seem to involve two different phenomena (instead of a single phenomenon, stress, as in Nanti): e.g., does any language add or subtract syllables to move stress onto a more-prominent vowel??